 Through our Business School Intern programme, around 35 students each year get exclusive training and development, a business mentor, work experience, and a reference from the Dean.

 You can expect an interesting mix of coursework, essays, exams and activity-based assignments.
 Your coursework could include problem-solving activities, consultancy projects, presentations and group or individual reports.
-You'll also be able to access support materials through our virtual learning environment (VLE).
+You'll also be able to access support materials through our learning management system (Canvas).

 All assessment is designed to allow you to demonstrate what you’ve learned from modules, and to make sure you’re developing the knowledge and skills you need to complete the course.